-Whether you have an unorganized heap of knowledge or a knowledge hoarding problem, many organizations fall flat when it comes to knowledge management.
+Whether you have an unorganized heap of knowledge or a knowledge hoarding problem, many organizations fall flat when it comes to knowledge management strategies.
 When individuals struggle to access information they need to perform their jobs to the best of their abilities, your company’s bottom line suffers.

 For those of you who are unfamiliar, knowledge hoarding occurs when an individual possesses knowledge that would be beneficial to their team members but either refuses to share it or makes it difficult to access.
 While it sounds spiteful, it’s actually more common than you might think, and it is a massive detriment to productivity for any organization experiencing it.
 Knowledge hoarding causes distrust amongst your team, kills any efforts being made to increase collaboration, and costs your company valuable time and money.